 The simplest possible explanation for this situation is that the instructor did not do a good job, but that does not appear to be the case.
 One of the authors (Dean Zollman) was the Head of the Department during the interview process.
 As part of his duties he observed a lecture that was coincidentally the one during which the instructor explained sound propagation.
 After seeing the lecture, Dean Zollman believed the instructor simply gave the answers to the interview questions "on a silver platter."
 He was therefore concerned that post-instruction interviews might be useless because most of the students would uniformly know the answers.
 However, this was not the case.
 So, a clear discrepancy existed between the expert observer's and the students' perceptions about the informativeness and clarity of the same lecture.
-The expert believed that the lecturer clearly articulated answers to the interview questions for which they were actively seeking answers.
+The expert believed that the lecturer clearly articulated answers to the interview questions, yet some students did not even realize that the lecture was relevant to the questions for which they were actively seeking answers.
 In this situation we were faced with the same questions mentioned above: "Do they just sit there?" and "Why don't they understand us?"